 Where Does This Leave Us with Microgreen Soil?

-As it stands right now, at least after this experiment, we'll continue to use the coir-based potting mix (Coco Loco) for all of our microgreens.
+Right now, at least after this experiment, we’ll continue to use the coir-based potting mix (Coco Loco) for all of our microgreens.

 Pure Coconut coir can’t grow slow-growing microgreens, and the peat-based potting mix doesn’t grow quick-growing microgreens very well.

-Don't miss a future article, click the button below to receive updates.
+Don’t miss a future article; click the button below to receive updates.